ChickenKyiv/frontend/README.md

 If you need more details our guidance about how to work with React - please let me know.

+## Important Notes
+Use Sentry Releases to ship better code
+Use git flow so we'll not intersect between developers Use PR for pushing your code into master and I'll be a reviewer Use bin-flow
+For making react components ready for cross-projects we'll use Bit.
+We'll use Jest + Enzyme for tests
+We'll use Netlify in order to have ability review our pages online We'll use Travis CI for setting up tests coverage
+Send API calls to server. @TODO share with team API endpoints. for making calls use Axious.
+For subscription service we'll use Paddle.js

+Each component should looks simple and understandable we should use ReactStrap.
+You should create and maintain documentation

+## Big functionality topics to cover
+Calendar
+Weekly menu
+Auth
+Recipe
+Grocery list
+Expenses
+Nutrition
+Food tracking or Food logging
+Search
+Recipe
+Tips

+Account system(basic user profile section)
+Email Notifications
+Send grocery list to email
+Share your grocery list
+CRUD Departments, Ingredients, Measurements, Recipes, Grocery Lists Import data from Excel File
+ACL, ACL for users(user cannot edit ingredients, that he don't own)

+## List of Milestones

+- Free menu recipes
+- Weekly menu
+- Grocery List
+- Authentication
+- Payments
+- Search
+- Import recipe
+- Recipe Service Final Release

+#### Grocery List Milestone (a lot of work was done.
+So we don't need to start from scratch)

+Inventory of all shopping lists.

+Shopping/grocery
+- Adding items (quantity, additional notes);
+- Sorting items (alphabetically, from newest to oldest and vice versa);
+- Marking items as "complete" or "incomplete”;
+- Deleting items (delete one/all);
+- Moving items (move items to another list, copy items).
+- Suggestions
+- Grocery List sharing

 ## Sitemaps